Holiday Driving Tips

 • Small changes make a big difference when you spend a long time in one position.

-2. Getting out of the car
+2. Getting Out of the Car Without Strain

 • Toes follow nose